THE FUTURE OF PRINT MARKETING... IS PRINT REALLY DEAD?

 So to conclude, although it’s clear that across many sectors print advertising is declining, it’s not the case for all businesses and industries.
 Some companies still rely heavily on print advertising to generate leads and exposure.

-Whilst I agree print in general will continue to decline over time with advances in technology and increases in marketing channels, it’s still a viable option for many businesses and I wouldn’t write it off.
+Whilst we agree print in general will continue to decline over time with advances in technology and increases in marketing channels, it’s still a viable option for many businesses and we wouldn’t write it off.
 So to anyone who boldly claims “print is dead’, I’d question their marketing expertise and motives.

 For other marketing insights and tips, visit our Marine Marketing Guides, or to enquire about marketing options with Yachting Pages, get in touch.